 20 years helping desert elephants

-Over the last 20 years the project has been able to build, supply, train and document the following:
+Over the last 20 years the project has been able to build, supply, train and record the following:

 Over the years over 2,900 volunteers have chosen to join the Desert Elephant Conservation project in Namibia to give their time and support to help protect the elephants and communities.